freedom-netshoes/front-end-recruitment/README.md

 ## Test Code
 To test the code, run this command:
 ```
-npm test:watch
+npm run test:watch
 ```
 This will open a console to test some components

-Click the key 'u' of your keyboard to update the snapshots And click 'a' to run the test
+Click the key 'a' of your keyboard to run the test

 # Application